wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/use-a-connection-in-your-web-application.md

-# Share and Reuse Web Applications
+# Use a Connection in Your Web Application

 Choreo simplifies the process of integrating services into your web application.
 The approach to connect to a service can vary based on your web application.